South Carolina executes second man by firing squad in 5 weeks

 Along with Sigmon's firing squad death last month, three other South Carolina prisoners have been executed via lethal injection since September.

-South Carolina now has 28 inmates on its death row.
+The state now has 26 inmates on its death row.
 Just one man has been sentenced to death in the past decade.

 Credit: AP